-The area covered by these Standards shall be the service area of the Public Utility District #1 of Skamania County.
+The area covered by these Standards shall be all of the service areas of the company in Pierce County, State of Washington with operating headquarters in Eatonville, Washington.

 II.
 MINIMUM QUALIFICATIONS:

 Minimum qualifications must be clearly stated and applied in a nondiscriminatory manner [WAC 296-05-015(17)].